jmervine/node-hello-framework/README.md

         # ^ WARNING: this will overwrite existing node_modules
     node nombo/server.node 3000

+### [PartialJS][partialjs]

+Free web application framework for building Web sites and Web applications using JavaScript, HTML and CSS.
+From web developer for web developers.

 ### [SocketStream][socketstream]

 A fast, modular Node.js web framework dedicated to building realtime single-page apps.